South Sudan

 Girls and young women are provided with hygiene products so they can attend school even during their menstrual periods.

-Your donation for South Sudan
+Your donation to our projects in South Sudan

 The most established donation seal of approval in Switzerland guarantees that the use of donations at ena is transparent and effective.